 - Mallard Slough off Coyote Creek, is closed March 1 to August 31 for heron nesting and is also closed approximately mid-October to mid-January for duck hunting.

-Paddle out under the Golden Gate bridge and you can paddle north, south and west but you'd better know what you're doing: wind and weather, surf, and swells can upset even the most experienced paddler.
+Paddle out under the Golden Gate bridge and you can paddle north, south, and west, but you'd better know what you're doing: wind and weather, surf, and swells can upset even the most experienced paddler.

 - Tomales Bay is home to many species of wildlife.
-During summer, fall and winter months, brown pelicans roost on islands and floats and on shore.
-These birds are protected under the Endangered Species Act and any disturbance including flushing is prohibited so keep at least 100-200 feet away.
-Other seabirds that are protected by the Migratory Bird Treaty Act include common murres, cormorants and western gulls.
+During summer, fall, and winter months, brown pelicans roost on islands and floats and on shore.
+These birds are protected under the Endangered Species Act and any disturbance including flushing is prohibited, so keep at least 100-200 feet away.
+Other seabirds that are protected by the Migratory Bird Treaty Act include common murres, cormorants, and western gulls.
 Avoid any areas where birds are resting on shore.
 The east side of Hog Island is closed to provide a haul-out site for harbor seals.
 Give them a berth of at least 300 feet when they are on land and 50 feet in the water.
 Pelican Point is closed at all times to provide a roosting place for pelicans.
-South Blue Gums Beach (approximately opposite Lawson's Landing) is closed March 15 to June 30 for seal protection.
+South Blue Gum Beach (approximately opposite Lawson's Landing) is closed March 15 to June 30 for seal protection.
 See Kayaking Around Point Reyes National Seashore and A Guide to Low Impact Boat Camping for more information.

 - Farallons Special Closures The following colonies are located on the Farallon Islands and prohibit boating seasonally.
 Pay close attention to these maps if you are visiting the islands.